 Average TDS values in groundwater cover a broad range and are generally found to be 700-1,250 mg/l in most samples.
-During drought years however, TDS levels in some wells can range up to 2000 mg/l, and values as high as 3500 mg/l have even been recorded.
+However, during drought years, TDS levels in some wells can range up to 2000 mg/l, and values as high as 3500 mg/l have even been recorded.
 The average TDS value for all samples on file equals 1110 mg/l.